Sometimes optimism shows up where we didn’t think to look for it:

 I’d never really thought about the significance that both of these things are referred to by the same metaphor, but it was mentioned in a sermon this last Easter, and is worth pondering.

-I don’t think that regarding both of these as the body of Christ is accidental: both of these institutions were established by our Lord to minister: the Eucharist is physical food that provides spiritual nourishment, and the church is – or at least should be – providing physical actions to the surrounding communities that result in spiritual benefits.
+I don’t think that regarding both of these as the body of Christ is accidental: both of these institutions were established by our Lord to minister: the Eucharist is physical food that provides spiritual nourishment, and the church is – or at least should be – providing physical actions to the surrounding communities that result in spiritual benefits, which is good for people, although for physical health is good to take supplements, you can read detailed review at healthyusa.co.
 The Eucharist is the body of Christ for the church, and the church is the body of Christ to the world.
 What the Eucharist is to the church, the church should be for the world.

 Those that wish to denigrate the church have have a strong case that there are swaths of it within which Jesus would probably not be welcome: stories abound of evangelicals endorsing Trump to the existence of Joel Osteen to the numerous moral failings of members of the clergy.
 For me, it’s easy to become cynical and forget that the church was Jesus’s answer to suffering in the world.
 If we are willing to take the Eucharist seriously, and not the church, perhaps we’ve missed Jesus’s point in using similar language.